babacikong/DevChat-Quest/README.md

 Join(ao.id)
 ```

-Step 7 : Open 2 new screens
+Step 7 : Open 2 new screens or 2 Terminals in my case

 In one of them run ;